eloquence/lib.reviews/README.md

 adopted a [code of conduct](./CODE_OF_CONDUCT.md) to make sure all contributors feel welcome.

+# Using Vagrant

+If you're familiar with Vagrant and VirtualBox, you may find it easier to configure a working environment using our Vagrantfile.
+To install using Vagrant, simply type

+`vagrant up`

+in the main directory, and follow the instructions printed on screen.
+All dependencies will be installed automatically within a virtualized Debian environment.

 # Relevant related projects

 - https://critiquebrainz.org/ - music reviews